How to build a great product experience: The development of technology at a staggering pace is leading the global market

-The word Evangelism is derived from the Greek words of ‘good news’ And in our modern world, product evangelism explains how a product or service improves people’s lives.
-It is believed that Guy Kawasaki, the former chief evangelist of Apple Computer, is the father of evangelism marketing.
+Evangelism is a term derived from the Greek word for ‘good news.’
+In our modern world, product evangelism explains how a product or service can improve the lives of others.
+Evangelism marketing is considered the brainchild of Guy Kawasaki, a former chief evangelist for Apple Computers.

 The driving force behind the concept of evangelism marketing is a simple fact that individuals want to use a product or deploy a service to make the world a better place.
-And the most ardent product evangelist is your customers.
-They spread the word about your company’s product or services, not for goods or money, but out of pure belief in what it has to offer to the world.
-This is what in common language we call as word of mouth.
+And the most ardent product evangelist is your customer.

 Evangelism for tech companies

-A technology evangelist employs evangelism marketing to build a mass of support for your tech tool or software.
+By utilizing evangelism marketing strategies, the technology evangelist builds a following for your tech product or service.
 This is accomplished by demonstrating the benefits and potential uses of your technology to help others understand how they can use it for their benefit.

-Lets see How can you help your team communicate this value and belief to others?
+How can you help your team communicate your business values and beliefs to others?

-1. Create a product vision and share it with your team, for example, show them where you see this product in the next 2 years.
+- Create a product vision and share it with your team, for example, show them where you see your product in the next 2 years.

-2. Share the credit.
+- Share the credit.
 Make your team view the product as their product, and not just yours.
-They too have made an extraordinarily strenuous effort in bringing this product to life.
+They, too, have made an extraordinarily strenuous effort in bringing this product to life.

-5. Learn how to give a successful demo.
+- Learn how to give a successful demo.
 But remember you are not teaching them how to operate the product, you are trying to show them the value of the product.
-In NeoDove, we insist on giving live demos so that most of the queries are resolved then and there.

-7. And finally, be genuinely excited about your product.
+- And finally, be genuinely excited about promoting your product.

 Make Something Great